How to Start Science Clubs

 be careful about providing transportation themselves unless they have

-- Encourage students to look at science and resource materials to pick
+Encourage students to look at science and resource materials to

-- Given topics to learn about, research and explore, what kinds of
+Given topics to learn about, research and explore, what kinds

-the library, bookstore, or on the Internet (like the Southeastern
+the library, bookstore, or on the Internet (such as our

 Tours).
 Look at the phone